-9. Institutions will provide a copy of

-the Sexual Misconduct and Civil
+9. Institutions will provide a copy of the Sexual Misconduct and Civil supervisor for adjudication, using the

-Rights Grievance and Investigation
+Rights Grievance and Investigation preponderance of the

-Procedures to complainant and

-inform the complainant regarding
+Procedures to complainant and inform the complainant regarding evidence standard.

 time frames for inquiry,

 investigation and resolution.

-- 10. Institution will inform the complainant of the outcome of the investigation. - 11.
-The complainant and respondent will be afforded appeal rights. - 12.
-Positive findings will be referred to the appropriate disciplinary authority. - 13.
-Institutions will enforce the antiretaliation policy and take immediate and separate action against parties that retaliate against a person for complaining of sexbased discrimination or for assisting in the investigation.
+10. Institution will inform the

+complainant of the outcome of the investigation.

+11. The complainant and respondent

+will be afforded appeal rights.

+12. Positive findings will be referred to

+the appropriate disciplinary authority.

+13. Institutions will enforce the anti-

+retaliation policy and take

+immediate and separate action

+against parties that retaliate against

+a person for complaining of sex- based discrimination or for assisting

+in the investigation.